-Recognized nationally as one of America’s leading designers, David Stravitz has been awarded numerous mechanical and design patents, copyrights and trademarks.
-Mr. Stravitz has designed, invented and developed a wide variety of consumer products — audio, video and photographic accessories, crafting devices, hardware, stationary storage, waste management, and the list goes on… His client list over the past thirty years reads like a “Who’s Who” in American business.
+David Stravitz has designed, invented and developed a wide variety of consumer products — audio, video and photographic accessories, crafting devices, hardware, office products, baby, adult and medical waste containment systems, baby safety products and the list goes on… His client list over the past thirty years reads like a “Who’s Who” in American business.

-His intellectual properties include over 167 awarded and pending patents.
-In 1999, he sold the molded plastic consumer office products molded plastics division of his company to Newell Rubbermaid, and his RTA furniture division was sold to a conglomerate in 2000.
+His intellectual properties include over 198 awarded patents and others are still in pending status.
+Stravitz sold the molded plastic consumer office products division of his company to Newell Rubbermaid (Ticker:NWL) and later that year he sold his RTA furniture division to SAFCO OFFICE PRODUCTS a major manufacturer of office products.

-His interest in photography led him to the discovery of negatives of old New York from 1910 to 1948, including more than 150 images of the day-by-day construction of the Chrysler Building.
+His deep interest in photography led him to the discovery of 500 8×10 negatives of old New York from the 1900s to 1948, including more than 150 images of the day-by-day construction of the Chrysler Building.
 He has authored two books resulting from this discovery: “The Chrysler Building, Creating an Icon Day by Day” (Princeton Architectural Press-2002) and “New York, Empire City 1920-1945” (Harry N. Abrams 2004).

 His interest in photography coupled with Covid restrictions, has inspired him to begin to paint a vast assortment of acrylics on canvas as well as mixed media involving combining his prior photos with that of acrylics.
 You can see a small sampling of this on the website.
 Naturally, as he progressed, the canvas increased in size and the subject matter became more varied and complicated.
 As with his photos and his inventions, Mr. Stravitz prides himself in his choice of subject matter.